IronJulo/Bikeeper/README.md

 ## Documentation 📄 :

-To see our project documentation clone this repo and run  `docsify serve docs` We use [docsify](https://docsify.js.org/#/) to write this documentation.
+To see our project documentation clone this repo and run  `docsify serve docs` or open [page](https://ironjulo.gitlab.io/project-bikeeper/#/)
+We use [docsify](https://docsify.js.org/#/) to write this documentation.

 ## Screenshots 📸